net-lisias-kspu/GPWS/README.md

 ## License:

-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Except when explicitly specified, this work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 (CC-NC-SA 4)

+Parts are licensed under SKL 1.0.
+Check the file headers.

 Please note the copyrights and trademarks in [NOTICE](./NOTICE).